Make-School-Courses/Full-Stack-Python/README.md

 ### Project Submission

-In addition to using the submission forms above, you will be expected to log your progress in the course progress trackers.
+To submit each project for feedback and grading, be sure to follow each step below:
+- Self-assess your project code against the evaluation criteria in the associated project rubric.
+- Submit your rubric scores with the appropriate submission form linked in the schedule above.
+- Update your entire row of the appropriate course progress tracker after submitting the form:
   - [CS 1.1 Progress Tracker][]
   - [BEW 1.1 Progress Tracker][]

+Refer to the assignment schedule above for the due date of each project.
+Submissions will be accepted until midnight on the due date.
+Late submissions will not be graded.

 <!-- PROGRESS TRACKERS -->
 [CS 1.1 Progress Tracker]: https://make.sc/cs11-progress